James-Fleming12/ReShop/README.md

 ## Making Edits:
 1. Client:
-    - New Components are added to the `components` directory
+    - New Components are added to the `lib` directory
-    - Astro has file-based routing, so any files added to `pages` will create a new route
+    - SvelteKit uses Directory based routing, so any new routes need their own folder
 2. Server:
     - The server acts as the REST API of the website
     - New groups of routes are added to `routes` and mentioned/added to the main router in `startup/routes.ts`